listviann/NotebookWPF/README.md

 * Living address
 * Birth date

 The information that was saved by user are stored in JSON-file.
 The user can save data and open the data from previous saved files in the application.
-To save an application data you input select a "File" element which is located in menu and choose an action you want do to (open file or save data in file).
+To save an application data you should select a "File" element which is located in menu and choose an action you want do to (open file or save data in file).

 NotebookWPF has been developed with usage of MVVM design pattern (Model-View-ViewModel).